AlexAs33/I.Web_P1_GitRace/REPORT.md

     - AI provided guidance on the use of setFallBackToSystemLocale(false).
     - AI provided explanation of how setFallBackToSystemLocale(false) works.
     - AI proposed the core code to implement in the HelloController the lang parameter.
+    - AI automatized the generation of tests to cover the new functionalities.
 2. **Percentage of AI-assisted vs. original work:**
+    - 40% AI-assisted vs. 60% original work and self-learning.
 3. **Any modifications made to AI-generated code:**
     - The code of the HelloController that AI gave me was modified to keep the structure of the code that was given to us.
+   - Completed missing parts of tests to cover unsupported languages and adapted them to actual project setup.

 ### Original Work
 1. **Work done without AI assistance:**